alexpetros/unplannedobsolescence.com/content/blog/behavior-belongs-in-html.md

 Hopefully you're howling at your computer screen about this.
 "You didn't solve anything!
 Doing validation is complex and you just magic wanded it away by designing a perfect interface for it."
 Yes.
 Exactly.
 That is what interfaces are supposed to do.
-Better semantics make it possible for the programmer to describe what they want to happen, and for someone else to take care of the details for them.
+Better semantics make it possible for the programmer to describe what the element does, and for someone else to take care of the details for them.

 I'm not saying you're not going to have to write JavaScript—[someone's got to write JavaScript](https://www.youtube.com/watch?v=co4EsnwAM1Q&t=110s)—but if we start writing our